Eat & Drink

-Recently awarded a Michelin star, Aniar restaurant joins Eat at Massimo in a duo of Galway restaurants owned by JP McMahon and his wife Drigin Gaffey.
-This, latest to join their portfolio, is the shining star of contemporary fine-dining in Galway city.
-In Ireland, in fact.
+The Michellin Starred Aniar Restaurant is in connection with Tartare Café & Wine Bar and Cava Bodega in a trio of Galway restaurants owned by JP McMahon and his wife Drigin Gaffey.
 Nowhere else do they do it quite like Aniar.
 Its name means ‘of the west’ – in J.P’s words ‘Aniar aims to represent food through its local landscape.’
 He calls it a ‘terroir based’ restaurant.
 Meaning the west of Ireland speaks in culinary tongues on every plate.

 Wild and seasonal local foods are key.
 Each component is treated with utmost respect.
 You won’t find fancy descriptions on the menu here, deliberately so.
 You’ll get the ingredients simply expressed.
 It won’t give you any indication of the complex and exquisite cooking you are about to experience.

 Sous vide and dehydration techniques are used here to exactly the right effect.
 Vegetables are treated individually, with cooking methods that bring out the very best in all of them.
 None of the real details of whatever is on this, daily changing and totally seasonal, menu will be given away until you get the plate in front of you.
 Only then will you appreciate the imagination, skill, passion, dedication and utter focus of the team here.
 What a surprise you are in for, J.P has given his enthusiastic young team of chefs a free reign to transform the precious ingredients of the west into all this bewitching wonderment.